azur1s/holymer/README.md

 - Prove turing complete
 - Do the intrinsic left
 - Quote, Quasiquote, etc.
+- Linter, for stuff like undefined variables, etc.
 - Optimizing
 - Remove unnecessary copying in the entire codebase (also with `.unwrap()`)